Natasha Richardson Would Have Turned 55 Today — How Liam Neeson Coped Since Her Shocking Death

-Beloved British actress Natasha Richardson would have turned 55 today, nine years after a seemingly innocuous skiing accident led to her shocking death at 45-years-old.
+Beloved British actress Natasha Richardson would have turned 55 today, nine years after a seemingly innocuous skiing accident led to her shocking death at 45 years old.

 Richardson died in 2009 of blunt force trauma after falling while skiing at Quebec’s Mont Tremblant.
 The actress was survived by her husband Liam Neeson and their two sons Michéal and Daniel, who were 13 and 12, respectively, at the time.